tazzben/EconScripts/Simulations/Python/EG Statistic/README.md

 * Number of Firms: File containing a list of the number of firms in an industry [-n]
 * Destination: File to save output (CSV) [-d]

 You must also specify the number of iterations per simulation [-i].
 We recommend at least 1000.
 If you wish to use the mersenne twister algorithm instead of fortuna for random number generation [--twister].
+If you wish to allow non-integer firm head counts, you can specify the option [--nonintfirmsize].

 ### Example Command ###